 MAINE (NEWS CENTER) -- Every year thousands of Mainers struggle to heat their homes.
 NEWS CENTER's Project Heat raises money to support the Keep ME Warm fund.
-The annual statewide Project Heat telethon will be held on Thursday Jan.
+The annual statewide Project Heat telethon is underway right now, Thursday Jan.
 19, 2017, from 5:00 a.m. - 7:30 p.m.
-There will be a phone bank in Portland as well as Bangor.
+There is a phone bank in Portland as well as Bangor.
 Dead River Company is the sponsor of Project Heat and all the proceeds from the telethon will be placed in the United Way’s Keep Me Warm Fund.

 Keep ME Warm provides emergency heating assistance through the United Ways and Community Action Agencies throughout Maine.
 That aims to bridge the gap for families who no longer qualify for federal funds.
 United Ways disperses the money collected through Project Heat to Mainers all over the state.
 Some of the money raised will also go to towns and churches that have their own heating assistance programs.